Treasurer Walker Stapleton joins Colorado’s governor’s race. What that means.

 Where does Stapleton fit along the Republican Party spectrum in Colorado?

-For good or ill one issue he is likely to face in the Republican primary and a potential general election is his connection to Bush World.
-On the day he announced, rival Republican George Brauchler, an Arapahoe-area district attorney, took a swipe at his relationship with the Bushes.
+For good or ill, one issue he is likely to face in the Republican primary and a potential general election is his connection to Bush World.
+On the day he announced, his then-rival Republican George Brauchler, an Arapahoe-area district attorney, took a swipe at his relationship with the Bushes.
+(Brauchler later dropped out of the race in November to run for attorney general instead.)

 — George Brauchler (@GeorgeBrauchler) September 24, 2017